 This course involves intensive writing in the candidate's area of specialization.
-This course is for those in the National Board Certification sequence.

-MSE 521 Mathematics Methods in (3) the Elementary/Middle School
+MSE 521 Mathematics Methods in (3) the Elementary School

-This course provides teachers with instructional strategies and techniques to engage students in the elementary and middle school classroom in active mathematical investigation.
+This course provides teachers with instructional strategies and techniques to engage students in the elementary e school classroom in active mathematical investigation.
 The course emphasizes manipulatives, problem-solving, estimation, mental math, math across the curriculum and technology as an integral part of teaching mathematics.
-Students are required to spend a minimum of ten (10) hours of observation and teaching in a regular K-8 classroom.
-Prerequisites: EDU 214/MSE 513, and acceptance into the Teacher Education Program.
+Students are required to spend a minimum of ten (10) hours of observation and teaching in a regular K-6 classroom.
+Prerequisites: EDU 214/MSE 513 and acceptance into the Teacher Education Program.

-MSE 522 Mathematics Methods in (3) Special Education
+MSE 522 Mathematics Methods in Special Education (3)